izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

 Each of these corresponds to a vertex of the LF polytope in [](#LF-graph-figure).
 Likewise, the saturating PR strategies along with their scores for each part of the decomposition are shown in the following table.
+Two of these map to point E and one maps to point A.

 ```{figure} saturating-pr-strategies.JPG
 :name: saturating-pr-strategies-figure